ax8ax/patipada/post/streamentry.op.1.md

 *it is in the nature of things* that the mind of a person experiencing sukha experiences samādhi.

-`paṭiccasamuppāda` is not anything more than applying the `idappaccayatā` perception, this technique over `nāma`, to overcome his own personal difficulties in the training.
+`paṭiccasamuppāda` is not anything more than applying the `idappaccayatā` perception, this technique over `nāma`, to overcome one's own personal difficulties in the training.
 The `paṭiccasamuppāda`, as anything in within the training [the field of work one does in the pastures tending the ox `[O Y X]` 247] is useful insofar one is applying it in this daily practice and getting benefits from it...

 `idappaccayatā` [`[ .. ]`] is nothing more than apply the template `with [: this :] then [: this :]`to describe the natural flow of the things, the natural order.